jspenger/jspenger.github.io/_posts/2021-02-24-spdz-malicious-bgw-mpc-protocol.md

 ---
 layout: post
-title: SPDZ Malicious BGW MPC Protocol
+title: "MPC Study Group: SPDZ Malicious BGW MPC Protocol"
 date: 2021-02-24
 tags: SPDZ Malicious BGW MPC Secure Multi-Party Computation Zoom
 lastupdatedon: 2021-02-24
 ---

-# SPDZ Malicious BGW MPC Protocol
+# MPC Study Group: SPDZ Malicious BGW MPC Protocol

 In this week's [Zoom MPC Study Group](zoom-secure-multi-party-computation-study-group) we read about the SPDZ protocol, a malicious-secure BGW variant [1, 2].
 You can watch the virtual meetup of the presentation followed by the open discussion: